libigl/libigl/tutorial/tutorial.md

 igl::triangulate(V,E,H,V2,F2,"a0.005q");
 ```

-where E is a set of boundary edges (#E by 2), H is a set of 2D positions of points contained in holes of the triangulation (#H by 2) and (V2,F2) is the generated triangulation.
-Additional parameters can be passed to `triangle`, to control the quality: "a0.005q" enforces a bound on the maximal area of the triangles and a minimal angle of 20 degrees.
-In [Example 604](604_Triangle/main.m), the interior of a
+where `E` is a set of boundary edges (#E by 2), `H` is a set of 2D positions of
+points contained in holes of the triangulation (#H by 2) and (`V2`,`F2`) is the
+generated triangulation.
+Additional parameters can be passed to `triangle`, to
+control the quality: `"a0.005q"` enforces a bound on the maximal area of the
+triangles and a minimal angle of 20 degrees.
+In [Example
-square (excluded a smaller square in its interior) is triangulated.
+604](604_Triangle/main.m), the interior of a square (excluded a smaller square
+in its interior) is triangulated.

 ![Triangulation of the interior of a polygon.](images/604_Triangle.png)